phamgi22/OMSCS/CS 7637 - KBAI/Exam 1/Lesson 02 - Introduction to CS7637.md

 - Rich, E., & Knight, K. (1991). _Artificial intelligence_.
 McGraw-Hill, New York
 - Russell, S. & Norvig, P. (1995). _Artificial Intelligence: A modern approach_.
 Prentice-Hall: Englewood Cliffs.

-## Section Quizzes

-Most quizzes in this lesson are strictly visual-based.

-### Final Quiz

-_What did you learn in this lesson_?

-- There are seven principles for KBAI
-- Raven's progressive matrices examine general intelligence, interestingly enough individuals with autism score just as well as individuals without autism